 - 37% of the population can be found in counties adjacent to the

 oceans and Great Lakes.
-These counties occupy only 18% of the
+These counties occupy less than 18% of the

 - Population densities continue to grow highest in coastal states

 where dependence on ocean resources are greatest.
 The coastal states

 population density in 2015 was about 130 per sq. mile while